mymail4blogs/readthedocs.org/docs/faq.rst

 You can add subprojects in the Admin section for your project.

-Where do I need to put my docs for RTD to find it?
+How to add a category to the property ?
 --------------------------------------------------

 Read the Docs will crawl your project looking for a ``conf.py``.
 Where it finds the ``conf.py``, it will run ``sphinx-build`` in that directory.
 So as long as you only have one set of sphinx documentation in your project, it should Just Work.